 Abi sits in front of me clutching a strong black coffee.
 She’ll need it after all the back and forth she’s been doing between Manchester and Edinburgh.
 So Abi, who are you when you’re not producing shoots for the likes of Hurts (your first shoot for LS) and Sam Smith?
 She laughs at my shameless name-dropping, “it’s funny but I’m actually a very different person when I’m not producing.
 I think friends would describe me as a bit of a hippy – carefree with a love of art, music, yoga, theatre, and of course aerial hoop and mucking about on the farm with my horses.
 Basically, the total opposite of the organising and budgeting I do by day!”

 You have a big name for yourself in the world of production, how did you do it?
 “It’s really been working my way up the production ladder, mainly through working in drama and feature films.
-I’ve been lucky enough to work for some great production companies like BBC, Baby Cow, Red Productions, Warp Films, Vertigo Films and Princess Productions.
+I’ve been lucky enough to work for some great production companies like BBC, Baby Cow, Red Productions, Warp Films and Vertigo Films.

 "I still get those pinch-me moments when I’m co-producing a music video for someone like Sam Smith though!"